What Is Bookkeeping?

 1. You missed an HST filing deadline — CRA penalties start immediately 2.
 Your books are more than 3 months behind — catch-up is expensive and stressful 3.
 You received a CRA letter — professional records are your best protection 4.
 You are applying for a business loan — lenders require clean, current financial statements 5.
 Your accountant charged to fix your books — this cost repeats every year without a bookkeeper

-Outsource Bookkeeping: $500/month flat rate — all transactions, HST/GST filing, CPA-ready reports by the 10th, all Canadian provinces.
+Outsource Bookkeeping: $500/month flat rate — all transactions, HST/GST filing, CRA-ready reports by the 10th, all Canadian provinces.

 Book a free consultation → to get started.